JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 The submission service is one we could run across multiple servers, but it was so performant we didn't feel the need to.
 # OpenVPN
-It was important that an OpenVPN server could fail completely and the game would still run.
-This led us to figure out how to load balance teams across OpenVPN instances, allowing us to scale out dynamically if our CPU load got too high.
+## Configs
+The client and server OpenVPN configs were fairly standard.
+We used Easy-RSA to generate the PKI infrastructure and created a separate key and config for each team.
+I can't explain this better than the thousand other blogs about setting up OpenVPN, so I will defer you to [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-and-configure-an-openvpn-server-on-ubuntu-22-04).

+We used an OpenVPN server directive called `ccd-exclusive` as our authentication method.
+Each team got their own key from the CA with a unique common name.
+When then the client tries to connect, the OpenVPN service for their team would check to ensure there was a file with the same name as the common name in the `client-config-dir` directory.
+If not, the connection would be denied.

+To ensure that multiple teams could connect using the same client config, it was important that we set the `duplicate-cn` directive on the server.
+Besides these changes, we then pushed the routes for the team VPC (`10.32.0.0/16`), the subnet for the submission server (`10.50.10.0/24`), and the virtual VPN CIDR (`10.66.X.0/24`, where `X` is the team's net number) to the clients.

 > [!Info] VPN Services
 > Each team had their own OpenVPN service running on each VPN server, with their own interface.
 For example, team 7 had an OpenVPN service running on each VPN server that used `tun7` as its interface.
+This was required to ensure that the third octet of each team's VPN IP matched their net number.
+## Scaling & Load balancing
+It was important that an OpenVPN server could fail completely and the game would still run.
+This led us to figure out how to load balance teams across OpenVPN instances, allowing us to scale out dynamically if our CPU load got too high.

 One obvious solution to the load problem this is to shard teams across multiple instances, but this doesn't solve the problem of high availability.
 If 1/4 of all teams are sharded on a single VPN instance, and that instance fails, then those users will experience downtime.
 To solve this, we used DNS-based load balancing and multiple OpenVPN servers.
 By having a DNS A-record with multiple addresses, OpenVPN will randomly choose one of them each time the domain is resolved.

 OpenVPN has a good, but short, [article on load balancing](https://openvpn.net/community-resources/implementing-a-load-balancing-failover-configuration/) that recommends putting identical configuration files on each server, but changing the virtual address pool.
-This is something we didn't want to do, as it would increase the chance of CIDR overlap issues on competitors local networks.
+This is something we didn't want to do, as it would increase the chance of CIDR overlap issues on player's local networks.
 We advertised that the route we would be pushing over to people's locals was `10.66.X.0/24`, with `X` being their team net number, and I wanted that to be the same regardless of which of our VPN servers they were connected to.
 We didn't want VPN A to push `10.66.X.0/24` and VPN B to push `10.67.X.0/24`.

 This introduces a new problem.
-If each virtual IP pool is the same, how do we ensure that a connection sent from VPN server A is route back to VPN server A?
+If each virtual IP pool is the same, how do we ensure that a connection sent from VPN server A is route back to the same server?
 The obvious answer is to add some sort of SNAT on each server, but due to the unique nature of A/D CTFs, we had to keep the third octet static for each team to support proper flag submission.

 > [!Warning] Remember
-> The third octet of a packet's source is used by the submission server to determine who to give flags to.
+> The third octet of a packet's source is the team's net number, and is used by the submission server to determine who to give points to.
 A request sent from `10.66.10.6/32` with a valid flag should give points to team 10.
 If we NAT the packets, all of the packet sources will be the same.

 To solve this, we used a iptables rule type known as NETMAP.
 NETMAP builds a one-to-one translation for an entire subnet, allowing us to change the first 16 bits in the source address while leaving the bottom 16 untouched.
 It can sort of be thought of as a SNAT, but only for the first 16 bits.